 Escherichia coli ordinarily resides in the lower gastrointestinal tract in humans, but some strains, known as Uropathogenic E. coli (UPEC), are also adapted to the relatively harsh environment of the urinary tract.
 Infections of the urine, bladder and kidneys by UPEC may lead to potentially fatal bloodstream infections.
 To survive this range of conditions, UPEC strains must have broad and flexible metabolic capabilities and efficiently utilize scarce essential nutrients.
 Whole-organism (or "omics") methods have recently provided significant advances in our understanding of the importance of metabolic adaptation in the success of UPECs.
 Here we describe the nutritional and metabolic requirements for UPEC infection in these environments, and focus on particular metabolic responses and adaptations of UPEC that appear to be essential for survival in the urinary tract.

-Reichmann, NT, Cassona, CP, Monteiro, JM, Bottomley, AL, Corrigan, RM, Foster, SJ, Pinho, MG & Gründling, A 2014, 'Differential localization of LTA synthesis proteins and their interaction with the cell division machinery in Staphylococcus aureus', Molecular Microbiology, vol. 92, no. 2, pp. 273-286.View/Download from: UTS OPUS or Publisher's site
+Reichmann, NT, Cassona, CP, Monteiro, JM, Bottomley, AL, Corrigan, RM, Foster, SJ, Pinho, MG & Gründling, A 2014, 'Differential localization of LTA synthesis proteins and their interaction with the cell division machinery in Staphylococcus aureus', Molecular Microbiology, vol. 92, no. 2, pp. 273-286.View/Download from: Publisher's site

 Lipoteichoic acid (LTA) is an important cell wall component of Gram-positive bacteria.
 In Staphylococcus aureus it consists of a polyglycerolphosphate-chain that is retained within the membrane via a glycolipid.
 Using an immunofluorescence approach, we show here that the LTA polymer is not surface exposed in S.?aureus, as it can only be detected after digestion of the peptidoglycan layer.
 S.?aureus mutants lacking LTA are enlarged and show aberrant positioning of septa, suggesting a link between LTA synthesis and the cell division process.
 Using a bacterial two-hybrid approach, we show that the three key LTA synthesis proteins, YpfP and LtaA, involved in glycolipid production, and LtaS, required for LTA backbone synthesis, interact with one another.
 All three proteins also interacted with numerous cell division and peptidoglycan synthesis proteins, suggesting the formation of a multi-enzyme complex and providing further evidence for the co-ordination of these processes.
 When assessed by fluorescence microscopy, YpfP and LtaA fluorescent protein fusions localized to the membrane while the LtaS enzyme accumulated at the cell division site.
 These data support a model whereby LTA backbone synthesis proceeds in S.?aureus at the division site in co-ordination with cell division, while glycolipid synthesis takes place throughout the membrane.